aquamorta/kkengraver/README.md

     [DEBUG]: sending:[10, 0, 4, 0, 255, 0, 4, 0]
     [FATAL]: didn't got acknowledge; got:b''

-then the serial device is present, but the the KKMoon engraver could not be detected.
+then the serial device is present, but the KKMoon engraver could not be detected.
 Perhaps due to another model or other firmware.